Dog keeping laws and regulations in Japan

 (Kyokenbyo Yobo Chuusha 狂犬病予防注射)

 All dogs aged 90 days or over are obligated to be vaccinated under the Rabies Prevention Act, required once every year.
+If a pet owner fails to get a rabies vaccination, they may be subject to a fine of up to 200,000 JPY.

 Get your dog vaccinated and receive the injection certificate "注射済票".